 Art history has proven ruthlessly forgetful.

 Rediscovered Masters champions late-career artists (and those who have died) who, for various reasons, have not expanded or sustained the exposure they deserve.
-We alert museum curators, gallerists, historians, and critics who might otherwise remain unaware of their works.
+We alert the art world (museum curators, gallerists, collectors, historians, and critics) who might otherwise remain unaware of their works.

 Elected artists have been vetted by an Art Advisory Board composed of tough critics and art historians.
 Our goal is for these artists to be included in live exhibitions at museums and galleries.

 We are very selective.

 Once an artist is nominated by a board member, we vote.
 If an artist is accepted as a member, we become constantly proactive on their behalf, whereas most art websites are simply passive and reactive.
 Our marketing is effective because it is rooted in scholarship -- not hype.

 The prominent art historian, Barbara Rose, has stated that Joan Thorne [b.1943] is one of the most important women painters to emerge during the 1970s.
 Thorne was in two Whitney Biennials, won the coveted Prix de Rome, and had a solo at the Corcoran Gallery.
 Despite her success, a number of valid reasons conspired to cause her to gradually fade from the scene — among them a significant length of time living abroad.
 After meeting with her in her New York studio we secured for her a rediscovery exhibition in 2010 at Sideshow, the highly respected pioneer gallery in Williamsburg, Brooklyn.
 That show received positive reviews in both the New York Times and Art in America.
 As a result, we have opened the doors to other galleries throughout the country and are in ongoing discussions about the next exhibition opportunities.